Renewable Energy, Climate Change and Policy

 Energy policy is mainly devolved to Northern Ireland and partly devolved to Wales and Scotland.
 Climate change policy is devolved to Wales, Scotland and Northern Ireland, although the UK Government retains control over many energy policy areas and also some other important policy areas which deliver emissions reductions.

 In Northern Ireland energy policy and the independent regulation of energy companies are devolved matters.
 Northern Ireland’s current energy strategy is set out in the Strategic Energy Framework (SEF) for the period 2010-2020.
 Northern Ireland’s future energy strategy is likely to concentrate on a more consumer-led decentralised energy system and decarbonisation in areas such as electricity, heat and transport.
-The Department for Economy NI is currently preparing a public engagement exercise to help shape proposals for a new energy strategy.
+The Department for Economy NI is currently preparing a public engagement exercise to help shape proposals for a new energy strategy that will positively relate to climate change.

 The Northern Ireland Authority for Utility Regulation (NIAUR)